puppetlabs/puppet/CONTRIBUTING.md

         If you are generating the diff outside of Git, please be sure to generate a unified diff.

-  4. Update the related Redmine ticket.
+  5. Update the related Redmine ticket.

-      If there's a Redmine ticket associated with the change you submitted, then you should update the ticket to include the location of your branch, and change the status to "In Topic Branch Pending Merge", along with any other commentary you may wish to make.
+      You should update the Redmine ticket associated with the change you submitted to include the location of your branch, and change the status to "In Topic Branch Pending Review", along with any other commentary you may wish to make.

 How to track the status of your change after it's been submitted
 ================================================================